Outline of library and information science

 The following outline is provided as an overview of and topical guide to library and information science:

-Library and information science (LIS) is the scientific study of issues related to libraries and the information fields.
+Library and information science (LIS) is the socio-technical studies of issues related to libraries and the information fields.
 This includes academic studies regarding how library resources are used and how people interact with library systems.
 The organization of knowledge for efficient retrieval of relevant information is also a major research goal of library science.
-Being interdisciplinary, it overlaps with computer science, various social sciences, statistics, and systems analysis.
+Given its interdisciplinary nature, it overlaps with the fields of computer science, various social sciences, statistics, and systems analysis.

 Nature of library and information science

 Definition

 Library and information science can be described as all of the following: